ucdavis/sitefarm-pantheon/README.md

 - **drupal/core-recommended**: This package contains Drupal itself, including the Drupal scaffold files.

 - **pantheon-systems/drupal-integrations**: This package provides additional scaffold files required to install this site on the Pantheon platform.
 These files do nothing if the site is deployed elsewhere.

+- **drush-ops/behat-drush-endpoint**: Used by Behat tests.

+- **rvtraveller/qs-composer-installer**: Allows a site to install quicksilver hooks from a Composer package.

+- **zaporylie/composer-drupal-optimizations**: This package makes `composer update` operations run more quickly when updating Drupal and Drupal's dependencies.

 The following optional dependencies are also included as suggestions: